iysatp/nltp-rules/Season 19 Rules.md

 * (c) Players are encouraged to talk up their own skills, and even be arrogant about it, but are not allowed to put down other players or teams unless it is clear it is a joke.
 * (d) Players are encouraged to talk smack before the match, but afterwards be cool about everything - especially the winning team.
 * (e) Teams are subject to punishment if their players or captains partake in any of the following: Unnecessary spam to /r/NLTP or captains' modmail or spam to Discord channels.
 * (f) There is a catch-all "Don't Be a Dick" rule, of which any number of things it can encompass.
-Violations of the "DBAD" rule will be dealt with on a case-by-case basis as determined by the Rules Committee.
+Violations of the "DBAD" rule will be dealt with on a case-by-case basis as determined by the CRC.

 ##### *Section II - In-game communication*
 * (a) Group chat will not be allowed during matches unless required (e.g., a call for back to group).